CASE STUDY

 Challenge

-Northampton, Massachusetts is a cultural destination—robust live music venues, acclaimed restaurants, thriving nightlife.
-Yet it faced an invisible gap: zero outdoor public dancing and no programming intentionally designed to bridge its 80% white population with thriving Latin communities in neighboring Springfield and Holyoke.
+Northampton, Massachusetts is a cultural destination—robust live music, acclaimed restaurants, thriving nightlife.
+Yet it faced an invisible gap: zero outdoor public dancing and nothing intentionally designed to bridge its 80% white population with thriving Latin communities within Northampton, in neighboring cities, and beyond.

-This required understanding salsa's fundamental appeal—not just the dancing, but the culture, style, flavor, passion, and intergenerational community that makes it universally accessible.
+This required understanding salsa's fundamental appeal—Puerto Rico's cultural lifeblood—not just the dancing, but the music, culture, style, flavor, passion, and intergenerational community that makes it universally accessible—and the strategic vision to create what most institutions can't: programming that genuinely bridges demographic divides.

 Solutions

-Most consultants propose programs based on assumption.
-I arrived with data from lived experience.
-Since 2011, I had attended salsa events throughout the Pioneer Valley—literally hundreds over seven years, including hosting private salsa house parties (30-50 attendees) that successfully blended Springfield, Holyoke, and Valley communities.
+Since 2011, I had attended salsa socials throughout the Pioneer Valley—hundreds over seven years, including hosting private salsa house parties (30-50 attendees) that successfully blended folks from Springfield and Holyoke with those from Northampton, Amherst, and the surrounding Valley towns.
 Regular at Latin nights at the Iron Horse, Hadley's American Legion, and many other venues, I'd spoken with dozens of dancers from across the region, understanding their behaviors, travel patterns, and preferences.

 I proposed monthly cadence (June, July, August) rather than weekly.
-Monthly creates calendar events worth planning for—rarer, more special, justifying regional travel.
+Monthly creates occasions worth planning for—rarer, more special, justifying regional travel.

 Thirty-minute free beginner lessons (no partner required) made entry accessible while remaining integral to building cross-experience community.